MicrosoftTCE/civic-graph-node/README.md

 2. For Macs, the "MAMP" folder can be found under Applications.
 For Windows, the "wamp" folder can be found under C:
 3. Clone the Github repo to htdocs under the "MAMP" folder if on a Mac machine, or clone the Github repo to www under the "wamp" folder if on a Windows machine.
 4. Execute the MAMP or WAMP application and turn on the localhost server.
-5. Inside a terminal or command prompt, navigate to the cloned repo and enter the following command:
+5. Inside a terminal or command prompt, navigate to the cloned repo and enter the following commands:

+			npm install
+			node app

 6. Depending on the port, you should be able to access Athena on your local machine using the following links.

 Running on localhost